codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the code name for the mobile operating system Android 7.0?
+What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
- 1. Jelly Bean
+ 1. Heat Vent
- 2. Nougat
+ 2. Temperature Decipator
- 3. Ice Cream Sandwich
+ 3. CPU Vent
- 4. Marshmallow
+ 4. Heat Sink

 <details>
   <summary>Answer</summary>
-  Nougat
+  Heat Sink
 </details>